tiesselune/openphoto-frontend/documentation/plugins/Git-annex/gitAnnexPlugin.markdown

 	sudo chown -R git:git /home/git/.ssh
 	sudo chmod 700 !$
 	sudo chmod 600 /home/git/.ssh/*

+To make cloning easier, add a symbolic link to your actual repository, replacing the path with the real path to your original directory in your photo directory (chosen at setup):

+	sudo ln -s ~git/photo.git path/to/your/photo/directory/original

 Now come back to your client and run: